Reconciling cosmic dipolar tensions with a gigaparsec void: Observational constraints

-{\it Observational constraints --} The existence of such a Gpc-scale void affects different observations of e.g. Type Ia SNe, baryon acoustic oscillations (BAO) and CMB.
-The cosmic influence of a void with suitable profile should be consistent with these observational constraints.
-We briefly review results in \cite{Ding:2019mmw} about how observations constrain such a void (see also \cite{Biswas:2010xm} and references therein).
+The existence of such a Gpc-scale void affects different observations of e.g. Type Ia SNe, baryon acoustic oscillations (BAO) and CMB.
+The cosmic influence of a void with a suitable profile should be consistent with these observational constraints.
+In the following section, we briefly review results in \cite{Ding:2019mmw} about how observations constrain such a Gpc-scale void (see also \cite{Biswas:2010xm, Camarena:2021mjr} and references therein).